 The International Classification of Health Interventions promises to be of value in supporting integrated approaches to collecting, reporting and comparing statistical information on activity across different components of health systems.
 ICHI will function as a common framework within which to conduct analyses and relate information from disparate sources.
 It is essential to take the opportunity at this stage of its development to ensure that the classification provides comprehensive coverage of nursing interventions, at a level of detail sufficient to meet stakeholder information needs.

 This study represents an important contribution to the development of the classification.
-The results indicate that the current ICHI Alpha 2015 version has good coverage of nursing interventions, but there remain a number of specific content gaps and granularity issues to be addressed.
+The results indicate that the ICHI Alpha 2015 version has good coverage of nursing interventions, but there remain a number of specific content gaps and granularity issues to be addressed.
 The findings also point to the need for further development of definitions and coding guidance to ensure consistency of application.
 Use of the axes underpinning the classification to analyze the coded data has demonstrated the utility of the unique tri-axial structure of ICHI for grouping, summarising and comparing data on health interventions.

 The two-phase coding procedure proved an effective means of evaluating classification coverage and identifying gaps, while also exploring reasons for coding discrepancies that shed light on broader conceptual and definitional issues.
 Use of a set of data reflecting commonly performed nursing interventions, represented using a pre-existing international standardised terminology, strengthens the significance of these findings by focusing the analysis on high frequency interventions that account for significant healthcare time and cost resources.
 The study offers an important methodological contribution by demonstrating a novel approach to health classification content analysis and development.